frankhale/RoguelikeRoomGeneration/README.md

 Working on algorithms to generate rooms for a roguelike game

 ProceduralLevelGeneration is a .NET 5 console project that just generates random rooms on a map.
 The rooms are not connected yet.
 This project only exists to work on the algorithm.
 This will be done when rooms can be connected.

 ## Status

-Sometimes rooms won't have a corridor.
-I am working to resolve this.
+- RoomGenerator1 is okay but each corridor is straight and sort of boring
+- RoomGenerator2 can create Z shaped corridors but only if rooms line up horizontally (eg. it's not finished)

 ## Screenshot(s)